scala/scala3/docs/_spec/02-identifiers-names-and-scopes.md

 It is an error if no such binding exists.
 If ´x´ is bound by an import clause, then the simple name ´x´ is taken to be equivalent to the qualified name to which ´x´ is mapped by the import clause.
-If ´x´ is bound by a definition or declaration, then ´x´ refers to the entity introduced by that binding.
+If ´x´ is bound by a definition, then ´x´ refers to the entity introduced by that binding.
 In that case, the type of ´x´ is the type of the referenced entity.

 A reference to a qualified (type- or term-) identifier ´e.x´ refers to the member of the type ´T´ of ´e´ which has the name ´x´ in the same namespace as the identifier.